danielmiessler/fabric/patterns/analyze_threat_report/system.md

 - Read the entire threat report from an expert perspective, thinking deeply about what's new, interesting, and surprising in the report.

 - Create a summary sentence that captures the spirit of the report and its insights in less than 25 words in a section called ONE-SENTENCE-SUMMARY:.
+Use plain and conversational language when creating this summary.
+Don't use jargon or marketing language.

 - Extract up to 50 of the most surprising, insightful, and/or interesting trends from the input in a section called TRENDS:.
 If there are less than 50 then collect all of them.
 Make sure you extract at least 20.